Fzainn/NGS-Pipeline/README.md

-## NGS-Pipeline
+## NGS
-Next generation sequencing workflow pipline, this documentation outlines the steps involved in NGS analysis workflow from data acquisition to final visualization and interpretation step by step.
+Next generation sequencing, this documentation outlines the steps involved in NGS analysis workflow from data acquisition to final visualization and interpretation step by step.

 ## Next generation sequencing with definitions and file formats
 NGS it is a technology for determining the sequence of DNA or RNA to study the genetic variation associated with diseases, it is a sequencing method where millions of sequencing reactions are carried out in parallel, produces massive number of sequences from a single cell in a short period of time.